MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Utility/ConvertTo-Json.md

 The **ConvertTo-Json** cmdlet converts any object to a string in JavaScript Object Notation (JSON) format.
 The properties are converted to field names, the field values are converted to property values, and the methods are removed.

-You can then use the ConvertFrom-Json cmdlet to convert a JSON-formatted string to a JSON object, which is easily managed in Windows PowerShell.
+You can then use the **ConvertTo-Json** cmdlet to convert a JSON-formatted string to a JSON object, which is easily managed in Windows PowerShell.

 Many web sites use JSON instead of XML to serialize data for communication between servers and web-based apps.